 Nursing associates who trained through pilot schemes will be able to join the regulator’s register despite not having gained an “NMC approved” qualification.

-The Nursing and Midwifery Council has still yet to set the standards for the nursing associate role as it waits for changes to legislation so it can open the register to the new role, which has seen yet further delays.
+Thehas still yet to set the standards for the role as it waits for changes to legislation so it can open the register to the new role, which has seen yet further delays.

 But, the regulator said “transitional arrangements” will be put in place for the 2,000 trainees who started their training this year.